duchess-toffee/duchess-toffee/README.md

 I've recently took a leap of faith to pursure a career in programming.

 #### 🔭 I’m currently working on
-  - moreeyesplz.com : A site that takes your GitHub commits, and allows you to crowdsource for feedback
+  - [More Eyes, Plz!](moreeyesplz.com) : A site that takes your GitHub commits, and allows you to crowdsource for feedback
   - longspeak : A hangboard project
   - My portfolio website : coming soon